nyu-pl-fa18/class02/README.md

 }
 ```

-* C, C++, Ada, Java: +statements2+
+* C, C++, Ada, Java: `statements2`
 * JavaScript, Modula3: entire block
-* Pascal, Scala: entire block, but not allowed to be used in *statements1*!
+* Pascal, Scala: entire block, but not allowed to be used in `statements1`!

 C and C++ require names to be declared before they are used.
 This
-requires a special mechanism for recursive data types.
+requires a special mechanism for recursive data types, which is to

-C and C++ solve the problem by separating *declaration* from
+separate the *declaration* from the *definition* of a name:
-*definition*.

-* A *declaration* introduces a name and indicates the scope of the name
+* A *declaration* introduces a name and indicates the scope of the name.
-* A *definition* describes the object to which the name is bound
+* A *definition* describes the object to which the name is bound.

-Example of a recursive data type in C++
+Example of a recursive data type in C++:

 ```c++
 struct manager;              // Declaration